Long-distance relationship

-A long-distance relationship (LDR) or long-distance romantic relationship (LDRR) is an intimate relationship between partners who are geographically separated from one another.
+A long-distance relationship (LDR) or long-distance romantic relationship is an intimate relationship between partners who are geographically separated from one another.
 Partners in LDRs face geographic separation and lack of face-to-face contact.
 LDRs are particularly prevalent among college students, constituting 25% to 50% of all relationships.
 Even though scholars have reported a significant number of LDRs in undergraduate populations, long-distance relationships continue to be an understudied phenomenon.

 Characteristics

 LDRs are qualitatively different from geographically close relationships; that is, relationships in which the partners are able to see each other, face-to-face, most days.
 According to Rohlfing (1995) he suggests the following unique challenges for those in long-distance relationships: